-PEI Collaborative Systemic Response to Family Violence March 2015 - Present
+PEI Collaborative Systemic Response to Family Violence March 2015 - March 2018

 This project's purpose is to develop and pilot a model for a collaborative response for service providers in Prince Edward Island to those experiencing violence in an intimate relationship.
 We are working in close collaboration with the Province of Prince Edward Island to meet this mandate, and are exploring promising practices in collaborative response, with a view to building on success in other jurisdictions to create a process that meets the needs of clients and service providers in PEI.